sarachiii/project-ewa/frontend/README.md

 - Bootstrap: we did use bootstrap for the design of the application.
 - ChartJs: for the charts we dit use the ChartJs js library
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

 ## Setup